 PURPOSE:

 The purpose of this WD Letter is to provide Local Workforce Development Boards (Boards) with guidance on the implementation of automated attendance tracking and the new child care case management system—Texas Child Care Connection (TX3C)—as well as managing excessive child absences.
-This updated letter reflects timeline changes for attendance tracking in TX3C.
+This letter updates the time period for providers on Service Improvement Agreements (SIAs) to comply with automated attendance requirements.

 RESCISSIONS: